christophanneser/Bao-for-Presto/README.md

 ### Docker

 For convenience, we added a Dockerfile that sets up all components properly.
-However, it is necessary to start a postgres instance (e.g. on host system) that can be accessed from the dockerized driver.
+However, it is necessary to start a postgres instance (e.g. on host system) that can be accessed from within the containerized driver.

 ![Overview](./architecture.png)